swcarpentry/training-course/_submissions/round-10/1/2014-06-19-concept-map-2.md

   - Concept Map
   - Uncategorized
 ---
-Here&#8217;s a description of the basics in using plyr to aggregate and summarise data in R.
+Here's a description of the basics in using plyr to aggregate and summarise data in R.

 Enjoy!